aksnzhy/xlearn/doc/python_package.md

     ffm_model.setTest("./small_test.txt")
     ffm_model.predict("model.out", "output")

  The above code shows how to use xLearn python API to train model and make prediction.
+In this example, we use ffm to solve the binary classification problem.

+#### Create model

   [1]: install.md
   [2]: https://www.kaggle.com/c/criteo-display-ad-challenge